Chain Table Arts Professionals in Cultural Education and Amateur Arts

 Staying informed?

-Would you like to stay up to date on all the steps being taken within the program toward better working conditions and collective agreements?
+Would you like to stay informed about all the steps being taken within the program toward better working conditions and collective agreements?
 Sign up for the fairPACCT newsletter here.
-View here previous editions of our newsletter.
+Check out here previous editions of our newsletter.